FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountcategory.md

 # Commitment Discount Category

-Commitment Discount Category indicates whether the [*commitment-based discount*](#glossary:commitment-based-discount) identified in the CommitmentDiscountId column is based on usage quantity or cost (aka "spend").
+Commitment Discount Category indicates whether the [*commitment-based discount*](#glossary:commitment-based-discount), not to be confused with a [*negotiated discount*](#glossary:negotiated-discount), identified in the CommitmentDiscountId column is based on usage quantity or cost (aka "spend").

 The CommitmentDiscountCategory column MUST be present in a FOCUS dataset when the provider supports *commitment-based discounts*.
 This column MUST be of type String, MUST be null when [CommitmentDiscountId](#commitmentdiscountid) is null, and MUST NOT be null when CommitmentDiscountId is not null.
 The CommitmentDiscountCategory MUST be one of the allowed values.